Rainbow2544/Google-clone-nextJS/README.md

  4. Open http://localhost:3000 with your browser to see the result.

 ## Contributing
-Contributions are always welcome!
-Please read the contribution guidelines first.
+Contributions are always welcome! .